cypress-io/cypress-realworld-app/README.md

 Start the application with `yarn dev:cognito` and run Cypress with `yarn cypress:open`.

 The **only passing spec on this branch** will be the [cognito spec](./cypress/tests/ui-auth-providers/cognito.spec.ts); all others will fail.

+### Google

+A [guide has been written with detail around adapting the RWA](https://docs.cypress.io/guides/testing-strategies/google-authentication.html) to use [Google][google] as the authentication solution and to explain the programmatic command used for Cypress tests.

+Prerequisites include an [Google][google] account.
+Environment variables from [Google][google] are to be placed in the [.env](./.env).

+Start the application with `yarn dev:google` and run Cypress with `yarn cypress:open`.

+The **only passing spec** when run with `yarn dev:google` will be the [google spec](./cypress/tests/ui-auth-providers/google.spec.ts); all others will fail.

 ## License